Sexuality of Frederick the Great: Voltaire

 However, Frederick found Voltaire difficult to live with in person.
 In addition, Frederick was often annoyed by Voltaire's many quarrels with his other friends.
 Voltaire's angry attack on Maupertuis, the President of Frederick's academy, in the form of a pamphlet, Le Diatribe du Docteur Akakia (The Diatribe of Doctor Akakia) provoked Frederick to burn the pamphlet publicly and put Voltaire under house arrest, after which Voltaire left Prussia.
-When Voltaire left, he took with him poems by Frederick mocking other rulers that could compromise Frederick.
-Frederick had his agents detain Voltaire in Frankfurt am Main on his way back to France and forced him to surrender the poems.
-This episode, which has been called a "lover's quarrel", cooled Frederick and Voltaire's friendship.
+When Voltaire left, he took with him poems by Frederick mocking other rulers that could compromise Frederick and limit his political options.
+Frederick had his agents detain Voltaire in Frankfurt am Main on his way back to France in May 1753 and forced him to surrender the poems.
+Voltaire later claimed that the envoys had also stolen much of his money and had behaved disrespectfully towards his niece who accompanied him.
+This episode, which was somewhat exaggeratedly described as a “lover's quarrel,” cooled the friendship between Frederick and Voltaire.

+When in 1753, the anonymous writing “Vie privée du roi de Prusse” or “Idée de la personne, de la manière de vivre et de la cour du roi de Prusse Frederic II.” was published by - presumably - none other than Voltaire, with correspondingly delicate hints, Frederick wrote to his representative in London, Mitchell: “As to this libelous little book, of which you tell me that manuscripts are in circulation in England, I tell you not to bother with it, and neither should you reveal another word about it. […] Besides, I don’t care what obsessed people write about me as long as the well-being of my state doesn’t suffer.”